Inverse Game Design

 Summary

 The Gamepad work and translating mouse movement into something the Gamepad could understand took an inordinate amount of time.
-There are still centering issues, but I cobbled somethign together the other day that should resolve them.
+There are still centering issues, but I cobbled something together the other day that should resolve them.
 It adds another layer between the controller and the game, and compensation will be had by increasing the sample rate.
 Glad I saved those ticks earlier.
 The Gamepad work of course broke the camera controls, since I will require the second stick to move the camera like everyone else.

-Level of Detail is reliant on modelling a terrain and not generating one in code.The command only works on #file data types.
+Level of Detail is reliant on modeling a terrain and not generating one in code.The command only works on #file data types.
 I will resolve this when I make the revisions to the model/skeleton and IK of the figure.
 It is almost time to revisit Havok integration, we’ll see when I feel up to it.
 It is second from the bottom only above multiplayer.
 I’ve been kicking out a lot of chat stuff recently so that is not an issue.
 Macromedia is in the middle of changing the entire FlashCom structure, so I may not want to continue in that direction for multiplayer work.
 The dust will settle shortly.

 Long live the garage!